Karyus-Labs/Karyus-Labs.github.io/_posts/2025-11-16-cessna182-nonlinear-simulator.md

 categories: [Aerospace, Simulation]
 tags: [Flight Dynamics, MATLAB, Simulink, Nonlinear Systems, Aircraft Modeling]
 image: /assets/images/Simulink_Cessna_Cover.png
-description: "How I adapted analytical models and architected a Simulink simulator to test the limits of linear flight dynamics."
+description: "How I adapted analytical models and architected a Simulink environment to bridge the gap between theory and flight physics."
 ---

 In aerospace engineering, we spend years studying linearized models.
 They are the bread and butter of control design, but they often feel like "paper planes"—elegant in theory, but detached from the messy, non-linear reality of flight.

-During the **Flight Dynamics** (SAA0184) course at **EESC-USP**, my group (*Zona de Turbulência*) was challenged to bridge this gap.
-My specific role was to take the analytical framework provided in class, adapt the numerical solvers, and architect a high-fidelity **Simulink** environment to see if our linear predictions would hold up under pressure.
+During the **Flight Dynamics** (SAA0184) course at **EESC-USP**, I had the chance to bridge this gap.
+My goal wasn't to reinvent the math, but to take the analytical framework and the base scripts provided by **Prof. Ricardo Angélico**, adapt them, and architect a modular **Simulink** simulator to see if the linear predictions would actually hold up.

 ---

-## The Workflow: Adapting and Building
+## The Scope: Adaptation and Architecture

-Engineering is rarely about reinventing the wheel; it’s about making the wheel turn precisely for your specific mission.
+Engineering is often about taking a solid foundation and making it work for a specific, complex mission.
+My contribution to the *Zona de Turbulência* group was focusing on the computational integration.

 ### 1. From Script to Solver
-Starting with the core MATLAB algorithms provided by Prof. Ricardo Angélico, I worked on adapting the **Newton-Raphson** routines to calculate the trim conditions for a **Cessna 182**.
-This involved mapping Roskam’s aerodynamic derivatives into a solver that could find the exact equilibrium ($V, \alpha, \delta_e, T$) for any flight condition.
+Starting with the core MATLAB algorithms, I adapted the **Newton-Raphson** routines to calculate the trim conditions for a **Cessna 182**.
+This meant ensuring the solver could handle the aerodynamic derivatives from **Roskam (Appendix B)** to find the equilibrium ($V, \alpha, \delta_e, T$) for our specific flight envelope.

-### 2. Translating Physics into Blocks
+### 2. High-Fidelity Implementation
-The real challenge was the **Simulink implementation**.
-I translated the coupled longitudinal equations of motion into a modular block architecture.
-Instead of a single "black box," I separated the physics into Aerodynamics, Propulsion, and Kinematics.
+In the Simulink environment, I translated the longitudinal equations of motion into a modular block architecture.
+Instead of using $u$ and $w$ (body-fixed velocities), I used the total airspeed $V$ and the angle of attack $\alpha$, as they align directly with how lift and drag forces are modeled.

-The system solves the non-linear state vector $x = [V, \alpha, q, \theta]^T$ in real-time:
+The system solves the non-linear coupling in real-time:

 $$
 \begin{cases}